MilramX Logo

 3. The decision flow cannot be expressed in a hard-coded tree hierarchy.
 Here data needs to flow between different decision processes depending on the outcome of the analysis, in the form of a connected graph, rather than a tree.

-These days, building an AI system is an iterative process, which requires adding and changing decision rules and processes in an "Agile" software development process.
+These days, building a decision support system is an iterative process, which requires adding and changing decision rules and processes in an "Agile" software development process.

 Except in simple cases, such as within intelligent agents, decision trees do not lend themselves to this programming style and are much more effective with the older "Waterfall" development methodology where all the decisions are hard-coded based on a fixed specification.